 Credit Card Insider is an independent, advertising supported website.
 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Editor’s Best Card Picks.
 Credit Card Insider has not reviewed all available credit card offers in the marketplace.
 Content is not provided or commissioned by any credit card issuers.
 Reasonable efforts are made to maintain accurate information, though all credit card information is presented without warranty.
 When you click on any ‘Apply Now’ button, the most up-to-date terms and conditions, rates, and fee information will be presented by the issuer.
 Credit Card Insider has partnered with CardRatings for our coverage of credit card products.
 Credit Card Insider and CardRatings may receive a commission from card issuers.
 A list of these issuers can be found on our Editorial Guidelines.

 You can not apply for this card directly, it’s available by invitation only.
-Made of a rare element, palladium, and one of the most exclusive upscale cards on the market, this card has a $595-per-year annual fee.
-Rumor has it you’ll need at least $10 million under JP Morgan’s asset management to get your hands on an invite.
+Made of a rare element, palladium, and one of the most exclusive upscale cards on the market, this card has a $595 annual fee.
+Rumor has it you’ll need at least $10 million under J.P.
+Morgan’s asset management to get your hands on an invite.
+Check out other heavy credit cards you can actually get apply for here.

 You can take advantage of a $300 annual travel credit reimbursement for all travel expenses charged to your card.
 You’ll earn 3X points per dollar on dining, and after you spend enough to meet your annual credit you’ll get 3X points per dollar on travel too.
 For all other purchases, 1X point per dollar.